silkimen/cordova-plugin-advanced-http/README.md

 ### put
 Execute a PUT request.
 Takes a URL, data, and headers.
 See the [post](#post) documentation for details on what is returned on success and failure.

+### patch
+Execute a PATCH request.
+Takes a URL, data, and headers.
+See the [post](#post) documentation for details on what is returned on success and failure.

 ### delete
 Execute a DELETE request.
 Takes a URL, parameters, and headers.
 See the [post](#post) documentation for details on what is returned on success and failure.